Updated: April 10, 2026

 Understanding the Playback Device Types in Windows

 Before we jump into the steps, it helps to understand the three types of audio roles Windows can assign to a playback device.
-This is one of those things the Windows UI does not explain well, so a lot of people never know these distinctions exist.

 Default Device

 This is where all general audio goes — music, videos, games, system sounds, YouTube, Spotify, everything.
 When you do not manually specify otherwise, audio goes here.
-This is what most people mean when they say "default playback device."

 Default Communication Device